Guide to Unified Marketing Measurement

 To integrate the full Information Estate, users in the Keen Platform leverage a Bayesian estimation approach, which integrates the Information Estate with the observational data.
 This is effective in handling many of the problems that arise from observational data on marketing including sparsity, low variation and multiple correlation.

-Nate Silver, in his book, The Signal and The Noise, does a great job of demonstrating the value of Bayesian methods for many different disciplines including applications to popular topics like politics and baseball.
-Every day you read your email your spam filter is using Bayesian methods to constantly revise its understanding of which emails go to your inbox versus junk.
+Nate Silver, in his book The Signal and The Noise, does a great job of demonstrating the value of Bayesian methods for many different disciplines, including applications to popular topics like politics and baseball.
+Every day you read your email, your spam filter is using Bayesian methods to constantly revise its understanding of which emails go to your inbox versus junk.
 And Bayesian methods are guiding all sorts of autonomous things from vacuums to vehicles and drones to moon landers.

-The Significance of Bayesian Estimation
+The Significance of Bayesian Estimation for Unified Measurement

-The Bayesian approach, when done properly, also has the benefit of providing transparency to the information in the model so that all stakeholders understand and trust the inputs and outputs.
-At Keen, users in the Keen Platform, use Bayesian marketing mix modeling methods so that the model can learn from other sources of information about ROIs.
-Users can provide ranges of ROIs from multiple sources to be used in the model.
-ROIs are a user-friendly and transparent way of expressing information about marketing effectiveness in what may otherwise be a highly technical conversation about coefficients.
+The Bayesian MMM, when done properly, also has the benefit of providing transparency to the information in the model so that all stakeholders understand and trust the inputs and outputs.
+The Keen Platform uses Bayesian marketing mix modeling methods so that the unified measurement model can learn from other sources of information about ROIs.

 For the interested reader, credits to Howard Raiffa and Ronald Howard for their developments in the field of decision analysis.
 The framework used above is based on the Decision Quality framework used by practitioners of decision analysis.